Library

 Ideally, you should choose a mix of user and business indicators.

-Step 3: Collect Data Regularly
+Step 3: Collect data regularly

 Consistent research helps you track how users behave over time and how their needs evolve.
 That means watching where they struggle, listening to their feedback, and analyzing what they do inside your product.